 Molecular modeling resources

-The interrelationship between the experimental technology of NMR and X-ray crystallography and the computational and visualization power afforded by the techniques of molecular modeling ensures that molecular modeling will remain a cornerstone of the Structural Biology core.
-Moreover, molecular graphics, computer-assisted drug design, QSAR and related techniques can also be used to formulate working hypotheses dealing specifically with protein chemistry and drug development.
+The interrelationship between NMR, X-ray crystallography, and molecular modeling ensures that molecular modeling will remain a cornerstone of the Structural Biology Shared Resource.
+Molecular graphics, computer-assisted drug design, QSAR, and related techniques can also be used to formulate working hypotheses that deal specifically with protein chemistry and drug development.

 The data and hypotheses obtained through modeling studies can be examined or tested via chemical synthesis and/or biological evaluation of novel agents.
 The process is iterative: once preliminary pharmacological and cellular biological data are obtained, additional modeling studies can be employed to refine or re-define the working hypotheses.

-The molecular modeling component of the structural biology core therefore provides and maintains the hardware and software suite necessary to support molecular modeling.
+The molecular modeling component of this shared resource provides and maintains the hardware and software suite necessary to support molecular modeling.

 Currently supported hardware & software: